alberttocastro/alberttocastro/README.md

 ### Hi there 👋

+I'm a computer science student and PHP developer.
+I love technology, and can't stop watching tech reviews.
+My main stack is PHP (Laravel) and Vue.js.

+Here are some of the things I have already come across during my learning path:

+- PHP (Laravel, Wordpress)
+- Javascript (Vue.js, React)
+- Ruby (on Rails)
+- Java (Native Android App Development)
+- SQL (MySQL)
+- C++ (Arduino)

+My goal is to keep developing myself as a developer 🤓.
+I carry on some projects under the World Digital Code organization, which I created myself.
+Feel free to browse around the repos, and give any feedback through albertto.programmer@gmail.com.

 <!--
 **alberttocastro/alberttocastro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.